alperuzun/VGC/README.md

 ## Installation

-To install VGC, simply click on the link correspoding to your operating system.
+To install VGC, click on the link corresponding to your operating system.
 Download and expand the zip file, and double click on the application icon to start.

 | System | Installation Link |
 | --- | --- |